27.

 .Altitude

 : Calculated altitude at waypoint.
-Uses aircraft performance to determine altitude.Remarks
+Uses aircraft performance to determine altitude.Leg Safe Alt.

 : Turn instructions, flyover or related navaid for procedure legs.
 Also shows user remarks that can be edited with Edit Flight Plan Position or Edit Flight Plan Position Remarks.
 See Map Flight Plan Editing for more information.